 Please note that none of our foster homes have children, so we have no idea how any of our dogs would do living in a home with kids and/or if they would enjoy it.
 None of our foster homes have cats either, so if you have a cat and are looking to adopt a dog, we can send you info for slow introductions which will require separating a dog from your cat for some time.

 As for Nina:

-Nina is approx. a year and a half old and is still very much a puppy.
-She is a very sweet, happy girl who greets new people with excitement and exuberance – sometimes a bit too much in the forms of jumping.
-Unfortunately Nina has spent much of her life in a shelter, hence the puppy-ness she still has in a big, strong dog’s body.
+Nina is a very sweet, happy girl who greets new people with excitement and exuberance.
+The longer she has been with us, the more she has settled in and has really become quite the well-behaved, easy-going dog!
+Especially for as young as she is (she’s about 1.5 – 2 years, estimated).
 Nina loves to learn and picks up on commands quickly and will need an adopter to help her continue to learn how to be the best dog she can be.
-Cautious at times and exuberant at other times; Nina is very much still a puppy.
-A sweet, GORGEOUS puppy.
-Everyone who meets her can’t get over at how stunning she is!
+Everyone who meets her can’t get over how stunning she is!

 Please note that the first step in our process is the adoption application found on our website www.midatlanticbullybuddies.org.
 Nina is housebroken, crate trained, spayed, microchipped and vaccinated.